3bl3gamer/tgclient/README.md

 ## How to use it

-You may use [tg-history-dumper](https://github.com/3bl3gamer/tg-history-dumper) repo as an example, in particular his file: https://github.com/3bl3gamer/tg-history-dumper/blob/master/tg.go#L89
+You may use [tg-history-dumper](https://github.com/3bl3gamer/tg-history-dumper) repo as an example, in particular this file: https://github.com/3bl3gamer/tg-history-dumper/blob/master/tg.go#L89

 ### Create